dfir-iris/blog.dfir-iris.org/README.md

 ## License

-The contents of this repository is available under [LGPL3 license](LICENSE.txt).
+The contents of this repository is available under [CC BY-SA 4.0](LICENSE.txt).